-The reactivated for safety and re-asks me to restart!
+The reactivated for safety and I re-asked to restart!

-They spend about 10 minutes of normal use (look at the entries in the control panel) and Explorer crashes ... so everything.
+They spend about 10 minutes of normal use (watching the voices of the control panel) and Explorer crashes ... so everything.
 What should I do I point?

-Well, after about an hour I will have 7 installed programs, made some updates and rebooted 7-8 times.
+Well, after about an hour I have installed 7 programs, made some updates and restarted 7-8 times.
 Productivity?
 Nothing yet.